5 Tips For Dealing With Collection Agencies

 4. Explore Your Options

 A call from a collection agency doesn’t mean you have to pay that debt on the spot.
 The company may not have the right to collect the debt.
-They may also be willing to settle for less than the full amount.
+They may also be willing to settle for less than the full amount, or to work out a payment arrangement that allows you to make smaller payments over time.

 If you believe that you don’t owe the debt, that the collection agency doesn’t have the right to collect, that you owe a different amount than they’re asking for, or that the statute of limitations has run, you should dispute the debt before you pay anything.
 The written notice from the collection agency will explain the procedures for disputes with that particular company.

 If they have the appropriate proof that the debt is legitimate, you still may not have to pay the full amount.
-Ask the collector about your options for debt settlement, where you pay less than the full amount but the debt is considered paid in full.
-Note that settlement may impact your credit score, but not as much as nonpayment.
+Ask the collector about your options for debt settlement, where you pay less than the full amount and in return they agree not to collect the rest.
+Note that settling a debt may still affect your credit score, but it is generally viewed more favorably than leaving a collection unpaid.
+The exact impact depends on the credit scoring model being used and how the account is reported.

 5. Know Your Rights

-When you’re dealing with collection agencies, they’re betting that you don’t know your own rights.
+When you’re dealing with collection agencies or debt buyers, they’re betting that you don’t know your own rights.
 They don’t want you to ask questions and they don’t want you to know the rules.
 That makes it easier for them to intimidate you into paying.
-The best thing you can do is learn your rights – remember that debt collectors are barred by law from harassing you early in the morning or late at night, contacting you many times per day, or contacting third parties about your debt.
+The best thing you can do is learn your rights – remember that under federal law, including the Fair Debt Collection Practices Act (FDCPA), debt collectors are prohibited from harassing you, calling at unreasonable hours, repeatedly contacting you to intimidate you, or discussing your debt with third parties.

 When in doubt, consider reaching out to an experienced local attorney.
 Bring the record of your interactions with the collection agency and any financial records that have to do with the alleged debt.
 An attorney can help you determine if the debt is legitimate and how best to go about dealing with it.
 You may be entitled to compensation if the collector is harassing you.